jonboone1/plotlyPowerpoint/README.md

         }
     ]

-I will go into more detail on each one of these variables, but for now just note I am including a folder in my filename.
-I suggest storing all of your images in a separate folder, but if you do, make sure you create it in the root of your project folder.
+I will go into more detail on each one of these variables in a later section.

 ### Step 8 - Run Function
     #run function